Glow fuel: Ingredients

 Glow fuel is a mixture of methanol, nitromethane, and oil.

 Methanol is the primary ingredient as it provides the bulk of the fuel, and is needed as a solvent for the other ingredients.
 The presence of methanol vapor causes the glow plug found in model engines to heat via a catalytic reaction with the platinum wire and glow.

 Nitromethane is added to the methanol to increase power and to make the engine easier to tune.
 Typically glow fuel is about 0–30% nitromethane.
 While higher concentrations can result in better engine performance, use of highly concentrated nitromethane is rare because of its cost.
 Although a given amount of nitromethane contains less energy than the same amount of methanol, it increases the amount of available oxygen in the combustion chamber, which allows the engine to draw in less air and more fuel.
 The increased amount of fuel increases power output and also helps cool the engine.
-For racing use, the nitromethane content can be increased to the range of 30–65%.

-Nitromethane is often difficult to obtain in many countries, so in these countries glow fuel typically has no nitromethane at all, which is generally not detrimental to engine longevity.
+For racing use, the nitromethane content can be increased to the range of 30–65 in many countries, so in these countries glow fuel typically has no nitromethane at all, which is generally not detrimental to engine longevity.

 Lubrication

 Most model engines require oil to be included with the fuel as a lubricant since the engine has no independent oiling capability.
 Model engine fuel is typically 8-22% oil, with the higher percentages run in older design two-stroke glow engines that use bushings for the crankshaft bearings.
 The most commonly used lubricants are castor oil and synthetic oils, and many glow fuels include a mixture of the two.
 The oils included in glow fuel generally are not burned by the engine, and are expelled out the exhaust of the engine.
 This also helps the engine dissipate heat, as the oil emitted is generally hot.

-Four stroke model engines, since they are generally designed to be simple power plants while still incorporating the usual camshaft, rocker arms and poppet valves of larger sized four stroke engines, are generally meant to use glow ignition and their fuel.
-Often, the oil percentage for four stroke glow fuel can be lowered from the 18–20% figure used for some two-stroke engines, down to as low as a 12–15% (neither YS or Saito recommend using so called 4-stroke fuels as they feel the fuel does not contain enough oil to lubricate properly), but use of such low-lubricant fuel can also mandate the need for a small amount of castor oil in the mix (most modern Glow Fuels contain some percentage of Castor oil along with a higher percentage of synthetic oil), and mandates setting the high-speed fuel mixture carefully by using a handheld tachometer to check engine speed to avoid over-leaning of the fuel mixture.
+Four-stroke model engines, since they are generally designed to be simple power plants while still incorporating the usual camshaft, rocker arms and poppet valves of larger sized four-stroke engines, are generally meant to use glow ignition and their fuel.
+Often, the oil percentage for four-stroke glow fuel can be lowered from the 18–20% figure used for some two-stroke engines, down to as low as a 12–15% (neither YS or Saito recommend using so called 4-stroke fuels as they feel the fuel does not contain enough oil to lubricate properly), but use of such low-lubricant fuel can also mandate the need for a small amount of castor oil in the mix (most modern Glow Fuels contain some percentage of Castor oil along with a higher percentage of synthetic oil), and mandates setting the high-speed fuel mixture carefully by using a handheld tachometer to check engine speed to avoid over-leaning of the fuel mixture.